Skip to content

 What are common symptoms of prostate gland problems?

-Symptoms include frequent urination (especially at night), weak or interrupted urine stream, difficulty starting urination, blood in urine or semen, pelvic pain, and sometimes painful ejaculation.
+Frequent urination (particularly at night), trouble starting or stopping urine flow, weak or interrupted stream, blood in urine or semen, pelvic pain, and some sexual dysfunction are typical signs.

 Is prostate gland enlargement dangerous?